piyasa1991/data_pipeline_for_analytics/README.md

 # data_pipeline_for_analytics
-Implemented a data pipeline from analysing logs and present the findings in the dashboard
+Implemented a data pipeline from analysing logs using Python and SQLalchemy